docker/cli/docs/reference/commandline/builder_prune.md

 So docker try to remove the cache that is less likely to be used in future builds to keep builds as fast as possible while maintaining cache size under control.

 **Note**
->Pruning does not works if the Total is below what you specified as keep storage option to prune.
+>Pruning does not work if the Total is below what you specified as keep storage option to prune.
 It needs to go above, we are
 >going to see how to use the `--keep-storage` option as part of our examples in this topic.

 # builder prune